 The Ancient Civilization of Egypt

 Small balls of resin have been found by archeologists in prehistoric Egyptian tombs in El Mahasna, and although this exact period of time was not recorded, it is quite clear that incense was at this time, in some way, used in their burial rituals.
 Neither do we know what sort of recipes they might have used during this time, however, one might assume that primarily local materials must have been used, as trade was not yet very prevalent.
 This would include ingredients such as frankincense, myrrh, camel grass, honey, date paste, pine resin, wine, juniper, or even common plants such as mint.

 Egypt is obviously a rather dry region and therefor, it was quite hard to find aromatic woods of equivalent quality.
 Hatshepsut herself even recorded a trading expedition on the walls of her temple in Deir el-Bahri to Punt, an ancient trading partner of Egypt.

-Quite a few Greek historians and philosophers such as Plutarch, Dioscorides, Homer and Galen wrote about a substance referred to as Kyphi, which was burned in the evenings in Egypt.
+Quite a few Greek historians and philosophers such as Plutarch, Dioscorides, Homer and Galen wrote about a substance referred to as Kyphi, which was burned in the evenings in Egypt to please their many gods.
 However, the ingredients they each claimed were used, differed greatly.

 From Egypt, incense traveled to other countries, notably China, India, and Japan, where the tradition would flourish and become the world-wide phenomenon it is today.